erikpukinskis/prototype-narrative-editor/editor.md

 And those search results would get dimmer as you got further away.
 And they wouldn't stay on the screen long unless you arrow-keyed down into them.

 When you type library.give it explains to you what that is.
 It shows you the first line of the library.give narrative!
 And that links to it!
+And if you just press the right arrow after it auto-completes it, you just gracefully slide over to the full document.
+The first line can be bigger font so when it's a little smaller because it's further back in the z-axis, the font actually just looks normal size.
+Then when you rightarrow over to it, it zooms to full size while the rest of the narrative fades in.